synapsecns/sanguine/core/metrics/README.md

 ## Rookout

 Pass in `ROOKOUT_TOKEN`.
-Note: this will not work if ldflags -s and -w are used, as these diable the symbol table.
+Note: this will not work if ldflags -s and -w are used, as these disable the symbol table.
 Additionally the gcflag `all=-dwarflocationlists=true` must be enabled.
 You can override the git repo by setting an ldflag on `github.com/synapsecns/sanguine/core/metrics.DefaultGitRepo` to your repo or setting the enviornment variable `GIT_REPO`.
 Additionally, all [rookout enviornment](https://docs.rookout.com/docs/setup-guide/#configuration) variables are supported.

 ## Metrics Endpoint